Activity Introduction

 Learning intentions:

-• Students communicate these understandings to others in a creative way.
+• effectively and creatively communicate these understandings to others.

 • Identify and practice strategies to promote health, safety and wellbeing (ACPPS036)